Board Foot Calculator

 What is a Board Foot?

-One board foot is equal to 144 cubic inches, and is equivalent to a 1-inch thick board that is 1 square foot in size.
-A board foot is abbreviated bd ft, BDFT, BF, or FBM(foot, board measure).
+One board foot is equal to 144 cubic inches and is equivalent to a 1-inch thick board that is 1 square foot in size.
+You may see the term board foot abbreviated to bd ft, BDFT, BF, or FBM(foot, board measure).

 For example, a board that is 4/4 × 4″ × 8′ has the same amount of wood as a board that is 4/4 × 8″ × 4′.
 The board footage measurement indicates that both boards are equal in size, while using just the length measurement might make the thinner board appear larger.